Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 The protobufs defined here follows a simple pub/sub protocol, where a third party IOX device can subscribe to one of the supported TOPICs (enum Topic) and receive the desired information from the GO.

-The IOX Pub/Sub feature MUST be enabled via a Master switch" fEnableIoxPubsub' at offset 243 to use it correctly.
+The appropriate master switch needs to be set to use the pub/sub functionality correctly.

-Below is the main high level usage of messages:
+The list of some of the (unordered) messages and their use is as mentioned below.

-Get a list of all the subscribable topics: IOX must send the 'list_avail_topics' message.
+To get a list of all the subscribable topics: The external device must send the 'list_avail_topics' message.
     The GO device will respond with a 'topic_info_list' message.

-Subscribe to a topic: IOX must send a 'sub' message to the GO device.
+To subscribe to a topic: The external device must send a 'PubSubToGo' message with a 'sub' field, to the GO device.
-    The Go Responds with a 'sub_ack' message containing a SUB_ACK_RESULT_SUCCESS.
+    The Go Responds with a 'PubSubFromGo' message with a 'sub_ack' field containing a SUB_ACK_RESULT_SUCCESS.

-Get a list of subscribed topics: IOX must send a 'list_subs' message.
+To get a list of subscribed topics: The external device must send a 'PubSubToGo' message with a 'list_subs' field.
     The GO device will respond with a 'topic_list' message.

-How IOX gets published information for subscribed topics:
+How the external device gets published information for subscribed topics:
   When there is an update to a subscribed topic, the GO device will send the update in a 'pub' message.

-Remove a topic from the subscription: IOX must send an 'unsub' message.
+To remove a topic from the subscription: The external device  must send an 'unsub' message.
     The GO device will respond with a 'sub_ack' message containing a 'SUB_ACK_RESULT_SUCCESS'.

-Clear the entire subscription list: IOX must send a 'clear_subs' message.
+To clear the entire subscription list: The external device  must send a 'clear_subs' message.
     The GO device will respond with a 'clear_subs_ack' message with a 'CLEAR_SUBS_ACK_RESULT_SUCCESS'.

 Note: The 'sub_ack' and the 'clear_subs_ack' message can contain the source of error when a request cannot be performed successfully.